countzero/presentation_on_artificial_intelligence/README.md

-# Presentation AI
+# Presentation on Artificial Intelligence

-Presentation on artificial intelligence.
+Presentation on Artificial Intelligence for the [Free Drawing and Print Graphics](https://en.muthesius-kunsthochschule.de/free-drawing-and-print-graphics/) class of the Muthesius Academy of Art.

 ## Installation